 In order to get the most out of National Yoga Month your body is going to need to stay fueled up and healthy!
 Get creative in the kitchen and try out new recipes to keep that yoga glow all month long.
 From teas and tonics to smoothie bowls and super foods, the possibilities are endless.

 Make it a point to keep things delicious, nutritious, and clean for the month of September and take note of how your body feels.
 Incorporate nutrient-rich foods into your diet, or maybe create a plant-based menu for the month.
-Enjoy trying new things, and new recipes!
+Enjoy trying new things, and new recipes—the new Wanderlust Find Your True Fork cookbook is a great place to start.

 8. Go green.